jonnonz1/nz-statute-book/acts/public/2011/financial-markets-supervisors-act-2011.md

   (2) This section does not apply to the removal of a trustee or statutory supervisor by the FMA under Part 2 of the Securities Trustees and Statutory Supervisors Act 2011.

 ### 70 Trustees and statutory supervisors may apply to court for orders relating to securities
-(1) Section 49(1) is amended by repealing paragraph (a) and substituting the following paragraph:.
+(1) Section 49(1) is amended by repealing paragraph (a) and substituting the following paragraph:
-  (a) there is a significant risk that the interests of the security holders will be materially prejudiced; or (2) Section 49(3) is amended by inserting the following paragraph after paragraph (f):.
+  (a) there is a significant risk that the interests of the security holders will be materially prejudiced; or (2) Section 49(3) is amended by inserting the following paragraph after paragraph (f):
   (fa) remove a person as manager and appoint another person as manager (with any powers that the court orders):

 ### 71 New section 50C inserted
-The following section is inserted after section 50B:Protection for auditors1989 No 157 s 157ZH.
-  (1) No civil, criminal, or disciplinary proceedings may be brought against an auditor in respect of a protected disclosure.
+The following section is inserted after section 50B:Protection for auditors1989 No 157 s 157ZH (1) No civil, criminal, or disciplinary proceedings may be brought against an auditor in respect of a protected disclosure.
   (2) No person may terminate the appointment of an auditor by reason of a protected disclosure.
   (3) No tribunal, body, or authority that has jurisdiction in respect of the professional conduct of an auditor may make an order against, or do any act in relation to, an auditor in respect of a protected disclosure.